What does a Tune-Up Include? Check Out Our Tune-Up Checklist

 - When inspecting your timing belt, take the time to check the cam and crank seals for leaks.

-Some vehicles feature a timing chain instead of a timing belt.
-Timing chains typically do not need to be replaced.
+- Some vehicles feature a timing chain instead of a timing belt.
+Timing chains typically do not need to be replaced as often, and usually have a much longer life cycle, although tensioner components which keep the chain tight can fail.

 - Radiator hoses and heater hoses circulate coolant through the engine and the radiator to expel the heat absorbed.